 Thai Solar Energy Public Listed by payload Ransomware Group

 On March 14, 2026, Thai Solar Energy Public Company Limited confirmed that internal files had been exfiltrated in a ransomware attack.
 The company, based in Bangkok and known as Southeast Asia’s first to convert solar radiation into grid-connected green energy, saw its data appear on the Payload ransomware group’s leak site.
-While the exact number of people whose information was exposed remains unknown, any customers, employees, partners, or vendors whose details were stored in those files could now face identity theft and doxxing risks.
+While the exact number of people whose information may have been exposed remains unknown, any customers, employees, partners, or vendors whose details were stored in those files could now face identity theft and doxxing risks.

 Public reporting indicates the incident involved exfiltration of internal files followed by the threat actors’ standard practice of publishing a sample on their leak site to pressure the victim.
 Thai Solar Energy Public Company Limited, established in 2008, specializes in advanced solar technology and maintains partnerships with international energy institutes.
 Available reporting describes the data as internal company documents; specific categories such as customer records, employee payroll, or vendor contracts have not been publicly detailed.
 The leak site post appeared on March 14, 2026, consistent with Payload’s typical extortion timeline.